migalabs/eth-pokhar/README.md

 ## Whale tagging

-We use the following definition of a whale: unidentified depositor responsible for [`WHALE_THRESHOLD`](https://github.com/migalabs/eth-pokhar?tab=readme-ov-file#identify) validators.
+We use the following definition of a whale: unidentified depositor responsible for at least [`WHALE_THRESHOLD`](https://github.com/migalabs/eth-pokhar?tab=readme-ov-file#identify) validators.
 The tool will tag the whale with the `whale_0x....` tag (first 4 characters of the depositor address).

 ## Identification priority